davidc6/face-counter/README.md

 - JWT (for authentication)
 - In-memory data store (simple JS native data structure)

+## Instructions

 The system is split into front-end (`/spa`) and back-end (`/api`) components.

+I've included a simple bash script that installs `node_modules` outside of containers and starts Docker Compose (tested on Linux and Mac).
+To run it, you have to in the root directory of this project and run `./run.sh` script.

 To bring up the environment: